IsuruBoyagane15/phylo/README.md

 membrane subunit}
 ---

-STEP 1 - Get common bacteria set
+STEP 1 - Get the set of bactria species which have all 4 proteins in protein_set

+STEP 2 - Download the gene sequence of species in  common_bacteria_set

+STEP 3 - Extract gene sequence of each protein for each species and write them to `homologous_gene_sequences`

+STEP 4 - Build trees